Vishnu Vinod: Indian Premier League

 In April 2017, Vishnu was signed to play for Royal Challengers Bangalore in 2017 Indian Premier League as a replacement to wicket-keeper-batter KL Rahul who was ruled out of the tournament.
 He played 3 matches in the season scoring a total of 19 runs and wasn't retained by the team in the next season.

 He went unsold in 2018, 2019 and 2020 seasons of Indian Premier League.

 In February 2021, Vinod was bought by the Delhi Capitals in the IPL auction ahead of the 2021 Indian Premier League but was benched the whole season.
 He was released by Delhi ahead of the 2022 Indian Premier League auction.
 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.
 He was bought by Mumbai Indians at his base price of 20 lakh in 2023 Indian Premier League auction and part of their setup for 2023 and 2024 seasons as a back-up wicket keeper.
 Eventually he let go by Mumbai Indians ahead of 2025 IPL Mega auction.

 Playing style

-Vishnu is an attacking opening batsman who can play as a finisher in lower middle order as well.
-Apart from being a wicket-keeper, he is also a good outfielder and useful medium-pacer.
+Vishnu mainly plays as opening batsman but can play as a finisher in lower middle order as well.
+Apart from being a wicket-keeper, he is also considered by some a good outfielder and useful medium-pacer.
 He is also known for his six-hitting ability in domestic arena.